brave/qa-resources/wikitemplate-cr-upgrade.md

 - [ ] Open an email on http://mail.google.com/ or inbox.google.com and click on a link.
 Make sure it works.
 - [ ] Test that PDF is loaded at http://www.orimi.com/pdf-test.pdf
 - [ ] Test that https://mixed-script.badssl.com/ shows up as grey not red (no mixed content scripts are run).
+- [ ] Test that WebSockets are working by ensuring http://slither.io/ runs once "Play" has been clicked.

 ## Flash tests